du2347/Custom-Portfolio-and-Quantitative-Analysis-/README.md

 This financial research portfolio delves into the comprehensive quantitative analysis of diverse investment portfolios to benchmark their performance against the renowned S&P 500 index.
 Through an array of analytical methodologies and calculations, this study sought to discern whether portfolios exhibited superior performance and risk management capabilities compared to the broader market.
 #
 ### Objective 1:
-Construct an analysis notebook using Python and Pandas as a comprehensive tool to analyze and visualize significant metrics derived from historical daily returns of multiple portfolios, covering the period from 2015 to 2019.
-Investment portfolios for the following entities:
+Constructed an analysis notebook using Python and Pandas as comprehensive tools to analyze and visualize significant metrics derived from historical daily returns of multiple portfolios.
+This analysis covered the period from 2015 to 2019 and focused on investment portfolios associated with the following entities:

   1. BERKSHIRE HATHAWAY INC
   2. PAULSON & CO.